fightforthefuture/broadband-privacy/app/index.md

 site_name: Fight for The Future
 sharetitle: 'Tell Congress your privacy is not for sale. #DelayTheCRA'
 shareimage: http://www.savebroadbandprivacy.org/images/share-en.png
 description: Take action before its too late!
-Otherwise, your private information will be a new product for your ISP.
+Your private information could become a new product for your ISP.
 Irreversibly.
 action_comment_include: letter-en.md
 action_text: COMMIT TO CALL &raquo;
 intro_headline: YOU ARE NOT A PRODUCT.